great-expectations/great_expectations/docs/docusaurus/docs/deployment_patterns/how_to_use_great_expectations_in_databricks.md

   <TabItem value="dataframe-yaml">

-Here we add a <TechnicalTag tag="datasource" text="Datasource"/> and <TechnicalTag tag="data_connector" text="Data Connector"/> by running the following code.
+Here we add a <TechnicalTag tag="datasource" text="Datasource"/> and Data Connector by running the following code.
 In this example, we are using a `RuntimeDataConnector` so that we can access and validate our loaded dataframe, but instead you may use any of the other types of `Data Connectors`, `Partitioners`, `Splitters`, `Samplers`, `Queries` available to you (check out our documentation on "Connecting to your data" for more information).

 Datasource configuration:
 ```python name="tests/integration/docusaurus/deployment_patterns/databricks_deployment_patterns_dataframe_yaml_configs.py datasource config"